-Jourdin explained in the November 1977 Ride On!! why WABA should disband.
+Jourdin explained in the November 1977 Ride On why WABA should disband.
 Shaw was the driving force behind WABA, Jourdin wrote.
-"When Cary Shaw left, however, his successors found it difficult to devote the necessary time and energy to keep WABA a useful, going organization...
+"When Cary Shaw left, however, his successors found it difficult to devote the necessary time and energy to keep WABA a useful, going organization.
 Meanwhile, other bicycle organizations have been taking up a portion of the slack left by WABA."

 Such a severe tactic was not without its drawbacks, even if the organization should survive.
-WABA "suffered a lot of damage" as a result of the ploy, one member later remarked.
-"It took the organization a while to get over it.
-There were people who thought for Years that WABA had been disbanded."
+WABA ''suffered a lot of damage" as a result of the ploy, one member later remarked. ''It took the organization a while to get over it.
+There were people who thought for years that WABA had been disbanded."

-Such a white knight there was in Nancy Wyeth, who was chairperson of FBC and a member of Spokeswoman, an all-woman consulting group contracted by the District to evaluate selected bicycle routes.
+Such a white knight there was in Nancy Wyeth, who was Chairperson of FBC and a member of Spokeswoman, an all-woman consulting group contracted by the District to evaluate selected bicycle routes.
 By profession, she was an editor at the Smithsonian Institute.
 She first heard about WABA's difficulties at a dinner of leaders of local bicycling groups just a few months before the membership meeting.

-Wyeth later recalled, "John Rost told me, 'I can't get the WABA board to do a thing.'
-WABA was in a state of fractiousness.
-Rost described a board meeting where everyone was talking at the same time, nobody could agree on anything.
-It was very hard to have action come out of the meeting."
+Wyeth later recalled, ''John Rost told me, 'I can't get the WABA Board to do a thing.'
+WABA was in a state of factiousness.
+Rost described a Board meeting where everyone was talking at the same time, and nobody could agree on anything.
+It was very hard to have action come out of meetings."

 "I think I needed a challenge at the time," Wyeth said.
-She had the right bicycling credentials, she was well-liked, and as a newcomer, was not identified with any WABA faction.
-She was convinced by Jourdin and others to run.
+She had the right bicycling credentials, she was well-liked, and, as a newcomer, she was not identified with any WABA faction.
+Wyeth was convinced by Jourdin and others to run.
 Having made that decision, she plunged ahead.

-The November issue of Ride On!! reprinted the resolution of dissolution, with a headline, "It's Raining in WABA Land," and ran a photograph of cyclists in the rain.
+The November 1977 issue of Ride On reprinted the Resolution of Dissolution, with a headline, ''It's Raining in WABA Land," and ran a photograph of cyclists in the rain.

-It turned out that the fateful membership meeting was, in fact, held on a rainy night on November 30 at the Church of the Pilgrims.
+It turned out that the fateful membership meeting was, in fact, held on a rainy night on November 30, 1977 at the Church of the Pilgrims.
 First came the critical question about WABA's future.
-After emotional discussion, the resolution of dissolution was rejected, and the group went ahead with officer elections.
-Wyeth. the write-in candidate, won against Swain.
+After emotional discussion, the Resolution of Dissolution was rejected, and the group went ahead with officer elections.
+Wyeth, the write-in candidate, won against Swain.

 It was a very new WABA leadership which emerged that evening.
-None of the three officers had ever served on the board before.
-Half of the board members were new, and those who had served before had little experience.
+None of the three officers had ever served on the Board before.
+Half of the Board members were new, and those who had served before had little experience.

 Even with the total change over, Wyeth did not feel as though she were starting from the beginning.
 "WABA had assets.
 It had an office.
 It had money.
-It had bylaws, tax- deductible status, a newsletter.
+It had by-laws, tax-deductible status, a newsletter.
 There was a lot in place."

 Wyeth had the assistance of very competent Board members, even if they did lack experience.
-New Treasurer Jeremy Parker was a master of the technical details of facilities, and he could turn attention to details to financial books as well.
+New Treasurer Jeremy Parker was a master of the technical details of facilities, and he could turn his attention to detail to financial books as well.
 Leslie Baldwin, though only 21 years old, was thoroughly reliable, and penned spirited minutes.